-4) Analyze whether the student's alleged behavior falls within the SCC using the information gathered.
-If so, determine the Group level of disruption caused by the inappropriate behavior, identify the inappropriate behavior listed, and consider the range of possible interventions and consequences.

-5) Discuss with the student and provide the opportunity to explain their perspective.

-- a) Inform the student of the inappropriate behavior they may have exhibited, the applicable SCC behavior category, and the range of possible interventions and consequences. - b) Ask the student to explain what happened from their perspective and reflect on their actions. - c) Seek to understand the root cause of the behavior, including trauma or unmet social, emotional or behavioral health needs. - d) Make reasonable efforts to contact the parents/guardians and discuss the incident with them before assigning interventions and consequences. - e) No student shall be sent home before the end of the school day unless the school has established contact with the student's parent/guardian and provided written notice of a suspension.
+- b) If a search of the student, his/her locker, desk, or personal belongings needs to be conducted, follow the Board's Search and Seizure Policy (http://policy.cps.edu/download.aspx?ID=190).
+Identify factors that may have contributed to the incident and seek to understand the full context. - 4) Analyze whether the student's alleged behavior falls within the SCC using the information gathered.
+If so, determine the Group level of disruption caused by the inappropriate behavior, identify the inappropriate behavior listed, and consider the range of possible interventions and consequences. - Discuss with the student and provide the opportunity to explain his/her perspective. - a) Inform the student of the inappropriate behavior s/he may have exhibited, the applicable SCC behavior category, and the range of possible interventions and consequences. - b) Ask the student to explain what happened from his/her perspective and reflect on his/her actions. - c) Seek to understand the root cause of the behavior, including trauma or unmet social, emotional or behavioral health needs. - d) Make reasonable efforts to contact the parents/guardians and discuss the incident with them before assigning interventions and consequences. - e) No student shall be sent home before the end of the school day unless the school has established contact with the student's parent/guardian and provided written notice of a suspension.